JulieBaret/kamae-project/README.md

 |
 ├── public    » Public assets
 |
-├── assets    » Screenshot, picture and pdf for the README.md file
+├── assets    » Logo and screencapture of the project for the README.md file
 |
 ├── README.md   » Current file
 |